Vaccine passports during the COVID-19 pandemic: Israel

 Israel was one of the first countries to issue what is known as a Green Pass in February 2021.
 The pass was discontinued on 1 June 2021, but following a surge of new infections, it was reinstated on 29 July 2021.
 In October 2021, all existing Green Passes were voided if the most recent shot was administered more than 6 months ago.
 A new pass would be issued upon proof of a third (booster) dose or a recovery within the past 6 months.
 A temporary Green Pass could also be obtained with a negative viral test, but must be paid for by the individual unless ineligible for vaccination.
 Starting 1 March 2022, most COVID-19 regulations were relaxed, and a Green Pass is now only required to enter old age homes.

 Japan

 On 19 July 2021, Japan began accepting applications for its COVID-19 vaccination passport program.
 When issued, the passports will be in paper form in both Japanese and English, showing the holder's date(s) of inoculation and the vaccine type, and are available free of charge.
-As of 22 July 2021, Japan vaccine passport holders are exempt from entry restrictions in Austria, Bulgaria, Italy, Poland, and Turkey.
-South Korea will also exempt those travelling for specific business, academic, or humanitarian reasons.
-Entry is also facilitated by Germany; Honduras; Hong Kong; Lithuania; St. Kitts and Nevis; St. Vincent and the Grenadines; and Thailand's islands of Phuket, Samui, Ko Pha-Ngan, and Ko Tao.
-Japan is in negotiation with other countries (including China and the United States) to accept the passport.
+As of 20 December 2021, entry restrictions were relaxed for Japan vaccine passport holders in 76 countries.